salasberryfin/CarND-Advanced-Lane-Lines/writeup_template.md

 This part of the code is relatively large, it is located in `img_operation.py`, methods `fit_polynomial` and `identify_lanes`

+The magnitudes are converted to meters so that the position of the car in the lane can be properly measured and the curvature can be identified.

 Once the detection is done, the image is transformed back into the original perspective and the area contained by the lane lines is drawn into the original undistorted image, obtaining the following result.

 Undistorted                |   Result
 :-------------------------:|:-------------------------: